-Lenophyllum is a small genus of perennial succulents that is closely related to Sedum and has been included in the genus Sedum in the past.
-The genus Lenophyllum contains 7 species of small succulent plants that are all distributed in Texas in the United States and northwestern Mexico.
-Plants in this genus are distinguished from Sedum species by the presence of terminal inflorescences, erect petals, and opposite leaves.
+Lenophyllum is a genus of seven species of small succulent plants distributed in Texas in the United States and northwestern Mexico.
+They were included in the genus Sedum in the past.
+Lenophyllums are distinguished from Sedums by the presence of terminal inflorescences, erect petals, and opposite leaves.

-The genus name is derived from the Ancient Greek words “lenos”, meaning "trough”, and "phyllos”, meaning "leaf”.
+The genus name is a compound of two Ancient Greek words, "lenos," meaning "trough" and "phyllos," meaning "leaf."

-In the wild, Lenophyllum grows close to the ground, creating mats of stems and leaves.
-However, it is not widely cultivated and as a result Lenophyllum is still fairly rare in retail markets.
+Lenophyllums grow close to the ground in the wild, creating mats of stems and leaves.
+However, they are not widely cultivated, and as a result, Lenophyllums are still relatively rare in retail markets.
 The most common species in the United States is Lenophyllum texanum, commonly known as Texas Sedum.

-Light: Always cultivate in full light, whether the plant grows in a greenhouse or outdoors.
+Light: Always cultivate in full sun, whether the plant grows in a greenhouse or outdoors.

-Water: Water abundantly from spring to late summer, gradually decrease the amount of water with the arrival of autumn until suspend it during the winter.
+Water: Water abundantly from spring to late summer gradually decrease the amount of water with the arrival of fall until suspending it during the winter.

-Temperature: Do not leave it at temperatures below 40 °F (5 °C) during winter time.
+Temperature: Do not leave it below 40 °F (5 °C) during wintertime.

-Sow at a temperature of 66 to 75 °F (19 to 24 °C), using a damp mix and damp sand in a shaded area and be careful not to water too much until germination.
+Sow at a temperature of 66 to 75 °F (19 to 24 °C), using a wet mix and damp sand in a shaded area, and be careful not to water too much until germination.